footyamigo/trofai/scripts/README-caption-generator.md

 If you encounter issues:

-1. Check that your OpenAI API key is valid in the .env file
+1. Check that your Google API key is valid in the .env file
-2. Ensure the OPENAI_MODEL in .env is set to a model your account has access to
+2. Ensure the `@google/generative-ai` package is installed
 3. Verify that your input JSON file has the correct format
 4. Check for errors in the console output